opf/openproject/docs/user-guide/integrations/README.md

 To activate it in the Cloud Edition please [get in touch](https://www.openproject.org/contact-us/).
 For the Enterprise Edition and the Cloud Edition you can find the plugin and its documentation on GitHub: [OpenProject Slack plugin](https://github.com/opf/openproject-slack#openproject-slack-plugin)

 ## Timesheet
 Currently, there is no direct integration between OpenProject and Timesheet.
-If you are looking for a time tracking tool with a simple oush of a button, consider the integration with [Toggl](../time-and-costs/time-tracking/toggl-integration/).
+If you are looking for a time tracking tool with a simple push of a button, consider the integration with [Toggl](../time-and-costs/time-tracking/toggl-integration/).